shatteredsilicon/mariadb-tools/README.md

-# MariaDB Toolkit
+# MariaDB Tools

-*MariaDB Toolkit* is a collection of advanced command-line tools used by [MariaDB](http://www.mariadb.com/) support staff to perform a variety of MariaDB and system tasks that are too difficult or complex to perform manually.
+*MariaDB Tools* is a collection of advanced command-line tools used by [MariaDB](http://www.mariadb.com/) support staff to perform a variety of MariaDB and system tasks that are too difficult or complex to perform manually.